gavJackson/CV/README.md

 - **Group Head of Frontend Engineering**, Permanent, Remote, Oct 2018 - Current

-This is my current position where I continue to develop my frontend framework (known as Integro CX) and build tools to improve the developer experience.
-I also hire, mentor and manage a team of Frontend developers with the goal of building a community with resilience.
+Dunstan Thomas are a FinTech software house and this is my current position where I continue to develop my frontend framework (known as Integro CX) which is used to deliver enterprise level wealth management platforms.
+I also build tools to improve the developer experience, hire, mentor and manage a team of Frontend developers with the goal of building a community with resilience.
 I encourage innovation and lead by example, supporting our backend developers, working alongside our business analysts and am involved in the sales pipeline and company strategy.

 I became a shareholder in Dunstan Thomas, holding a 1% stake when in 2020 we sold Dunstan Thomas to Curtis Banks, this was my second multi-million pound company exit.
-I continued on as the Group Head of Frontend Engineering.

 **Digital Keystone** *(5% shareholder in 1st company exit)*